 Use Keywords throughout your posted content.
 These are SEO keywords and phrases in your content that make it possible for people to find your site through the search engines.
 ‘Short tail’ keywords are only one or two words such ‘podcast interviews’, whereas a phrase made up of 3-5 words is classed as a ‘long tail’ keyword, such as ‘best equipment for podcasting’.

 Use professional quality graphics and/or images.
 Google loves images, hey who doesn’t!
 Optimize them by using a keyword within the title caption, but don’t go keyword crazy, make sure they are relevant to the content.
 For example, if you do interviews on your show, include the guest's photo and label it with his/her name and the episode title.
 You have two options with this.
 Firstly, you can hire a professional graphic designer, who will create you a professional show graphic template, in which you can simply insert each guest photo and change the title.
-If you want to see who we recommend and use, check out our ‘Bios & Graphics’ page.
+You are welcome to use our team, check out our 'Media Kits' page for more information.
 Your second option, get familiar with the Adobe Creative Suite, which includes Photoshop and other great editing tools.
 You can master the basics with their online tutorials, but to be fair, you need some time to master the programs.
 Snappa is an easy to use online tool if you are not confident with your Photoshop skills.
 With their free account, you have access to more than 40,000 HD photos/graphics and sizing will be done for you.
 Another great program that won’t break the bank and produces superior results is XARA Photo & Graphic Designer.

 Speed Up Your Website.
 Don’t slow down your website by posting large images.
 Reduce your file size and ensure you use a web-friendly resolution.
 Google will lower the search rank on slow loading site.
 There are other options for speeding up your website as well.
 Warning: the following content contains technical information - one option is by making use of CDN’s, Content Delivery Networks.
 By using a cached version of your site from the web host that is closer to your visitor, the result will be a much faster load time, which will make your readers and search engines happy.
 Take a look at the CDN services offered by SiteLock True Speed or Rackspace for starters.